Assistant Professor of Second Language Studies

 In my work I take a qualitative approach to the study of language learning and teaching in classroom settings.
 My primary theoretical framework is language socialization, which views learning as grounded in newcomers’ participation in community practices under the guidance of more experienced members.
 I have utilized this framework to study the role of language education in Ukrainian language revitalization and nation building and academic literacy socialization in a US MA-TESOL program.

-In addition to my empirical research, I also have an interest in qualitative research methods in applied linguistics and have co-authored a book (with Charlene Polio of Michigan State University) on research methods in second language writing research.
+In addition to my empirical research, I also have an interest in qualitative research methods in applied linguistics have co-authored a book (with Charlene Polio of Michigan State University) on research methods in second language writing research and am currently working on a volume on conducting qualitative and mixed methods research in second language classrooms.

 - Polio, C., & Friedman, D. (2017).
 Understanding, evaluating, and conducting second language writing research.
 New York: Routledge.